 You have spoken!
-Toyota can confirm that a new GR Supra with six-speed intelligent manual transmission (iMT) will be introduced in Europe soon, engineered to delight drivers who love the control and rewards offered by precisely timed manual shifts.
+Toyota can confirm that a new GR Supra with six-speed intelligent manual transmission (iMT) is now on sale in the UK, engineered to delight drivers who love the control and rewards offered by precisely timed manual shifts.
 Its addition to the line-up means Toyota will offer all three of its GR models available in Europe with manual transmission and three pedals either as standard (GR Yaris) or as an option (GR Supra, GR86).

 A new transmission, including a new clutch, has been engineered specifically to suit the power and torque characteristics of the 3.0-litre engine.
 At the same time, GR Supra’s braking control systems and suspension have been retuned for even better performance – changes that are being introduced throughout the model range.

 The new-look range features two manual versions: the 3.0-litre Pro and the standard 3.0-litre, which is lighter in weight by almost 40kg compared to the standard automatic*, adding to the car’s handling agility. *Previously part of the 2021 GR Supra range.

 There are two manual models, in standard GR Supra and “Pro” equipment specifications, plus the Special Edition version as displayed at Goodwood.
 They join the 2.0 and 3.0-litre automatic versions in the range, as detailed below.

 In standard GR Supra trim, the new manual model weighs in at 38.5kg less than its 3.0-litre auto counterpart, thanks to the lighter transmission and a specification that includes 19-inch lightweight forged alloys, enhancing the car’s poise and agility.

 Key equipment features include a 10-speaker sound system, Alcantara seat upholstery, cruise control and front and rear parking sensors.